Glossary of Terms

 L Liter/Liters (Litre)

-L × W × H Dimensions of a Product: Length × Width × Height
+L × W × H Dimensions of a product: Length × Width × Height

 L/min Liters per Minute